GaragePixel/stdlib-for-mx2/README.md

 # License

 This repository is licensed under the MIT License.
-See the LICENSE file for more information.
+See the [LICENCE](https://github.com/GaragePixel/stdlib-for-mx2/blob/main/LICENCE) file for more information.

 # Contact